ucsb-cs16/s19-ykk/_lab/lab01.md

 Once you are satisfied that **your programs are correct**, then it's time to submit them.
 Note that Gradescope will display an error if you don’t upload **all six files**.

 Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site.
 Select this assignment.
 Then click on the "Submit" button on the bottom right corner to make a submission.

-You will be given the option of submitting the code that is in a Github repo. _Select your Github repo for this assignment._ You should receive full credit for a completely correct program.
+You should receive full credit for a completely correct program that follows the style conventions described below.